MidasXIV/hive-greeter/heavy-crown.md

-# Heavy Crown
+# 👑 Heavy Crown

 Chance to encounter a heavy crown in chests and shops.

-The crown is lootable on knockout.
+The crown is looted on knockout.

+There will only ever be one.

+Monster and player names show 👑 when in posession of it.